NicholasMamo/dwarna/README.md

 ### Prerequisites

-More details about the prerequisites are in each README.md files.
+Details about the prerequisites are available in each README.md file.
+Some Python prerequisites are required to run the REST API and the setup scripts:

+    virtualenv venv
+	source venv/bin/activate
+	python -m pip install -r requirements.txt

 ### Installing